eralston/poc-1035-exchange/README.md

 # 1035 Exchange Front-End Prototype
 This was developed with [bolt.net](https://bolt.new/) and [a hosted demo is live NOW right HERE](https://moonlit-sunshine-3e45f7.netlify.app/).

 This is an example of how to work with AI-powered rapid prototyping tools, including how to organize work using markdown files in the project.
 README.md, PRD.md, Design.md, Data.md, and Plan.md are each generated as intermediary content to guide the process.
+This prototype took about 2 hours and 1 million Bolt "tokens".

 ## Marketing Landing Page Like a Real Product
 ![Screenshot 2025-06-30 at 1 29 05 PM](https://github.com/user-attachments/assets/7196b055-c6fd-430f-93d7-b9abc68e309c)